moby/moby/project/PACKAGERS.md

 * libdevmapper version 1.02.68-cvs (2012-01-26) or later from lvm2 version
   2.02.89 or later
-* btrfs-progs version 3.16.1 or later (unless using an older version is absolutely necessary, in which case 3.8 is the minimum and the note below regarding `btrfs_noversion` applies)
+* btrfs-progs version 3.16.1 or later (unless using an older version is absolutely necessary, in which case 3.8 is the minimum)

 Be sure to also check out Docker's Dockerfile for the most up-to-date list of these build-time dependencies.